MicrosoftDocs/learn/learn-pr/wwl-azure/guided-project-deploy-administer-linux-virtual-machines-azure/includes/1-introduction.md

 :::image type="content" source="../media/overarch.png" alt-text="Diagram of the overarching architecture." border="false":::

 The project proceeds in phases.
 In the first phase, you as the Cloud Administrator you learn how to deploy and administer the virtual machines in the web tier.
-You will prototype a solution that includes configure, monitor, storage, and backup.
+You need to prototype a solution that includes configure, monitor, storage, and back up.

 - Exercise 1 - Configure a virtual machine
 - Exercise 2 - Monitor a virtual machine